Characterizations of graph classes via convex geometries: a survey: An overview of graph classes and convex geometries

 \subsection{$m^3$-convexity}

-Let ${\mathscr P}^{\geq 3}$ be the path system that maps each graph $G$ to its induced paths of length at least three.
-The convexity defined over such paths is called {\em $m^3$-convexity}, and the associated convex sets are called {\em $m^3$-convex sets}.
+Let ${\mathscr P}^{\geq 3}$ be the path system that maps a graph $G$ to its induced paths of length at least three.
+The convexity defined over such paths is called the {\em $m^3$-convexity} of $G$, and the associated convex sets are called {\em $m^3$-convex sets}.
 Note that an $m^3$-convex set does not necessarily induce a connected subgraph.

-Let $P_n$ denote the induced path with $n$ vertices.
 An alternative definition of ``simplicial'' is: $v$ is a simplicial vertex iff it is not a midpoint of an induced $P_3$.
 In~\cite{jamison-olariu}, this concept is relaxed as follows: a vertex is {\em semisimplicial} if it is not an internal vertex of an induced $P_4$, and {\em nonsemisimplicial} otherwise.
 Clearly, a vertex $v$ is an extreme vertex of an $m^3$-convex set $S\subseteq V(G)$ if and only if $v$ is semisimplicial in $G[S]$.

-A {\em hole} is an induced cycle with at least five vertices.
-The {\em house} is the graph with vertices $a,b,c,d,e$ and edges $ab, bc, cd, ad, ae, be$.
-The {\em domino} is the graph with vertices $a,b,c,d,e,f$ and edges $ab, bc, cd, ad, ce, ef, df$.
-Finally, the $A$ is the domino minus the edge $ef$.
-A graph $G$ is {\em weakly polarizable}~\cite{olariu} if $G$ contains no hole, house, domino, or $A$ as an induced subgraph.
-Weakly polarizable graphs are also called HHDA-free graphs.
-Using arguments similar to those presented in the preceding subsections, it can be shown that every convex geometry in the $m^3$-convexity is a weakly polarizable graph.
-For instance, suppose that $G$ is a convex geometry in the $m^3$-convexity containing a house $G'$ as an induced subgraph.
-Then the only semisimplicial vertex in the subgraph of $G$ induced by $Y=H(V(G'))$ is vertex $e$, i.e., ${\mathit ext}(Y)=\{e\}$.
+A graph $G$ is {\em weak bipolarizable}~\cite{olariu} if $G$ contains no hole, house, domino, or $A$ as an induced subgraph.
+See Figure~\ref{fig:hhda}.
+Weak bipolarizable graphs are also called HHDA-free graphs.

+Using arguments similar to those presented in the preceding subsections, it can be shown if the $m^3$-convexity of $G$ is a convex geometry, then $G$ is a weak bipolarizable graph.
+Suppose the $m^3$-convexity of $G$ is a convex geometry and $G$ contains, for instance, a house $G'$ as an induced subgraph.
+Then, the only possible semisimplicial vertex in the subgraph of $G$ induced by $Y=H(V(G'))$ is vertex $e$, i.e., ${\mathit ext}(Y)\subseteq\{e\}$.
 This implies $H({\mathit ext}(Y))\neq Y$, a contradiction.
 Analogously, $G$ cannot contain a hole, a domino, or an $A$ as an induced subgraph.
-Thus, convex geometries in the $m^3$-convexity are weakly polarizable graphs.
-Conversely, if $G$ is weakly polarizable, it holds that every nonsemisimplicial vertex lies on an induced path of length at least three between semisimplicial vertices~\cite{dragan-et-al}.
+Thus, $G$ is weak bipolarizable.
+Conversely, if $G$ is weak bipolarizable, it holds that every nonsemisimplicial vertex lies on an induced path of length at least three between semisimplicial vertices~\cite{dragan-et-al}.
 We then have the following theorem: